sofijasolar/greenhouse-react-app/README.md

 REACT_APP_MQTT_SERVER="url to mqtt web sockets"
 ```

-> [!NOTE] Make sure to have your MQTT server and your API running (this is where you gather data from)
+Make sure to have your MQTT server and your API running (this is where you gather data from)

 ### 3. Run the server
 ```npm start```